icepear-jzx/USTC-Web-Info-2019/Lab1-Search-Engine/README.md

 ### 1. Segmentation

 You can use [pkuseg](https://github.com/lancopku/pkuseg-python) or [jieba](https://github.com/fxsjy/jieba) for segmentation.
-And set the weight of documents' title by `-w`.
+And set the weight of document title by `-w`.
 The default value is 10.

 ```shell
 $ python3 Lab1-Search-Engine/tokenizer.py -m jieba -w 100